-in manufacturing industries, but not in service industries where an increase in capital intensity would increase the labour share.
-Furthermore, the negative effect of capital intensity is not robust across different specifications and seems to be relevant only from 2008 onwards.
+Results in Table 2 indicate that GVC participation, in particular the supply of intermediate products to advanced economies, has reduced the labour share in emerging economies, predominantly by reducing labour income of medium-skilled workers.
+While the results hold for manufacturing as well as service industries, the effect on the former is stronger.
+GVC participation could have reduced the labour share through an increase in the capital-value added ratio in manufacturing industries, but not in service industries where an increase in the capital-value added ratio would increase the labour share.
+Furthermore, the negative effect of the capital-value added ratio is not robust across different specifications and seems to be relevant only from 2008 onwards.
 The insignificant coefficient in specification (5) further indicates that the elasticity of substitution has increased over time, consistent with the mechanism proposed by Lian (2019).
-Most importantly, we find a negative coefficient for Exports HW, despite controlling for capital intensity.
+Most importantly, we find a negative coefficient for Exports HW, despite controlling for the capital-value added ratio.
 This implies that GVC participation impacts distribution either by contributing to (capital-augmenting) technological change, by increasing the markup or by reducing the bargaining power of labour.